 When I go outside to smoke, he follows me.
 We start to talk.
 At least no dirty pictures this time.
 When he asks how old I am, and I didn’t lie, he loses interest in a hurry.
 Maybe he is a past victim of Joey’s scams.
 The cigarette tastes pretty stale.
 It’s cool to ask a stranger for one.
 I think how easy it is to meet people, all you need is some excuse.
 I wonder why I want to meet someone old, or if I can do the same with a woman.
 Strange thoughts.
 I worry about Joey.
 I had said I loved him.
 Those kinds of feelings are new.
 I feel I can’t trust them.
 The sex we had can be called making love, or maybe it’s only sex.
 Joey says that people just use each other, even just to think they love someone.
 When we talk about it, it seems like a dead-end.
 We’re having fun and end up getting it on; it seems like the best way to leave it.
 Maybe because I’m so young, I have no trouble talking about what I feel.
-Joey said he feels old, yet we can to act like kids.
+Joey said he feels old, yet we can act like kids.
 He doesn’t trust his own feelings.
 Just the opposite of what you expect; someone older should be better at expressing themselves.
 Ah, the mystery of life.
 A waitress comes out to have a smoke on break.
 I have my second cigarette.
 Her Southern accent is crazy.
 Country people are different from the city.
 They don’t worry about being used.
 They just won’t do that to anyone.
 Maybe the guy earlier with the cigarette was just being friendly.
 I go up to bed at three and sleep most of the next day in the back of the car.
 Mom looks worried but doesn’t say anything.
 Dad insists we drive all the way to Miami without stopping again.
 We check into a hotel on Miami Beach at three a.m.

 As soon as Dad gets home from work, he takes me out for a haircut, which I don’t argue about.
 The barber convinces my dad I needed a ‘butch’ cut as my hair is so uneven.
 Dad agree to call me Tim if I don’t argue about the haircut.
 Back at the hotel, my NY friends laugh at me but not in a sarcastic way.
 They know my dad is ex-military.
 Since it’s always hot and muggy in Miami, short hair makes sense if you don’t care much.
 They all have wavy/crinkled hair which doesn’t grow too long anyway.
 We go out to ‘cruise’ on Collins Avenue, walking up and down with hundreds of other kids.
 I try the thick Cuban coffee which gives me a buzz.
 I smoke some more.
-It was pretty casual.
+It’s pretty casual.
 When girls drive by, the guys whistle and make gestures to get them to come over.
 Girls stare so hard at me, I get embarrassed.
 My new buddies laugh.
 The next time, I casually walk over to where the girls stop, lean against the passenger door and stare right back.
 They giggle and take off.
 My friends punch me and say I scared them away.
 I can tell they are happy I’m picking up their style.
 It’s good-natured kidding and ribbing.

 The big deal is going into Nathan’s for hot dogs.
 Afterward we walk back to the hotel and sit out by the pool talking, mostly about New York.
-They are from the Bronx and pretty much stay in their neighborhood.
+They’re from the Bronx and pretty much stay in their neighborhood.
 They ask about Greenwich Village and Washington Square.
 When I talk about Alphabet City, they look at me funny.

 “Whatcha doin’ goin’ to Junkie City, man?’

 I don’t want to talk about Joey, so I tell them I met this hype, describing the events at Miguel’s burned-out apartment.
 They all listen, laugh, and said I’m lying, ‘tryin’ ta make the big impression.’
 I ask them about the Bronx.
 They say the best thing is leaving it for one week’s vacation in Miami, especially when it’s so hot.
 They never go far from their block where everyone knows everyone, young and old, in the neighborhood.
 The lowest of the low are the hypes (like Joey), going down to Manhattan to score dope and bringing it into the neighborhood.
-The gangs have fear status: you don’t join but have friends who had, usually in grammar school.
+The gangs have fear status: you don’t join but have friends who do, usually in grammar school.
 My new friends are poor, but they know what they want – money and out of the City.
 I argue that it is boring in the suburbs, the old ‘grass is always greener’ theory.
 They think Viet Vets and hippies are just one step above the hypes and gangs.
 They say my music sucks; they are into Disco, especially Salsa.
 They have an early boom box/ghetto blaster playing continual tapes of Latin dance music.